From Data Breaches to Ransomware: Cybersecurity in the Age of Software Development

 Cybersecurity in the Age of Software Development

 In today’s digital age, software development is more integral to our lives than ever before.
 From mobile apps to web platforms and even the Internet of Things (IoT), software powers the world around us.
-However, as software development continues to evolve, so do the threats it faces.
+However, as offshore software development continues to evolve, so do the threats it faces.
 Cybersecurity is of paramount importance in this age, as data breaches and ransomware attacks have become all too common.
 This blog explores the challenges and best practices for cybersecurity in the age of software development.

 The Evolving Threat Landscape